The return to work interview is one of those meetings that’s all too tempting to skip over.

 Return to work interviews are not a legal requirement, but they are highly recommended due to the benefits they bring.

-The key thing to watch is that you treat everyone fairly and equally, to protect yourself from potential claims of discrimination or unfair treatment.
+Make sure you treat everyone fairly and equally to protect yourself from potential claims of discrimination or unfair treatment.
 This means asking everyone the same set of questions, which is where a return to work form comes in handy.